augini/react-native-market-app/README.md

-# DoneWithIt - The cross platform app to sell second hand items
+# DoneWithIt - Cross platform application to sell used items.

 ## 👀 Preview
 | | | |